This post includes affiliate links.

 The yarn is so perfect for a man’s beanie.
-Even my husband was impressed and loved it right away and he usually does not like beanies and considering this yarn has a bit of a metallic touch to it, I was even more surprised.
+Even my husband was impressed and loved it right away.
+He usually does not like beanies and considering this yarn has a bit of a metallic touch to it, I was even more surprised.

 Furthermore, the yarn color is called Algonquin which I personally do not know how to pronounce, but it is just beautiful and soft and bulky.
 It has has 80% acrylic, 8% metallic and 2 % polyamide.

 I used a 6.0mm hook for this yarn and this pattern.
 In fact, the Hubby’s Home Beanie is so easy to make, you won’t believe how fast it made.
 The color changes is really what makes this pattern so unbelievably gorgeous and special.
 I do not think I ever worked with yarn that had color changes this stunning.